 Each Year level have selected an Australian animal as their Emblem (to be presented in classes with a related display to Indigenous knowledge, eg. Flags, dreamtime story about the animal).

-As a sign of respect all major events to begin with an ‘Acknowledgement of Country’ or ‘Welcome to Country’ where possible.
+As a sign of respect all major events at CCPS begin with an ‘Acknowledgement of Country’ or ‘Welcome to Country’ where possible.

 For more information about the Marrung plan click here.